Baiga

 The Baiga are an ethnic group found in central India primarily in the state of Madhya Pradesh, and in smaller numbers in the surrounding states of Uttar Pradesh, Chhattisgarh and Jharkhand.
 The largest number of Baiga is found in Baiga-chuk in Mandla district and Balaghat district of Madhya Pradesh.
 They have sub-castes: Bijhwar, Narotia, Bharotiya, Nahar, Rai maina and Kath maina.
 The name Baiga means "sorcerer-medicine man".

 Demographics

-The Baiga are designated as a Scheduled tribe in much of Uttar Pradesh.
-The 2011 Census of India for that state showed those so classified as numbering 17,387.
-They are, however, designated as a Scheduled Tribe in Sonbhadra district.